 In this pastoral setting with its expanse of manicured lawns and old pepper trees shading the picnic tables, makes for a relaxing afternoon.
 There is a natural grace that comes with a family owned business, where visitors feel very welcomed and there is no rush to leave.
 Marcelo and the staff are ever present and their attention is refreshing.
 There is an intriguing lunch menu that includes such things as fresh marlin and duck tortas.
 Of course there is the ever present cheese and wine.
 The day ends with all senses being filled and refreshed.
 You are guaranteed to leave happy and it started with the happy cows.

 Directions: Dropping into the Ojos Negros valley you will come to a Pemex station, proceed past the turn off to Ojos Negros for 2.5 miles and watch for a sign to left turn.
 Continue for 4.4 miles.
 This is a nice paved road for a distance and will turn into graded gravel for a couple of miles.
-Hours are 1pm to 6pm and they are closed Mondays.
-646-117-0239
+Contact them for details.
+They are open Thurday - Sunday at 1pm.

-If you are unable to make the trip all the way into the valley to see the happy cows, Marcelo has a new restaurant in Ensenada, Casa Marcelo.
-This is an easy jaunt off the main boulevard on Av.
-Riveroll between 7th and 8th streets.
-Here you can have a cheese tasting for $4 or pair it with their Ramonetti 1911 for $10.
+If you are unable to make the trip all the way into the valley to see the happy cows, Marcelo has a restaurant in Ensenada, Casa Marcelo.
 One local says, "Casa Marcelo is really a little slice of La Cava de Marcelo."
-Hours 8 a.m. ~ 6 p.m.
-Closed Tuesdays 646-117-0293

 Martina's email: mteomaya(at)gmail.com